google/keytransparency/docs/http_apis.md

   * `epoch`: contains the epoch in which the user profile is requested.
   * `app_id`: allows filtering the profile based on a specific application ID.
 * Body: empty.
-* Response: JSON body containing `EntryProfileAndProof` proto.
+* Response: JSON body containing `GetEntryResponse` proto.
 * Requirements: input parameters are not required, anything missing is handled by the key server.
 The following behavior is currently implemented by the server:
   * missing `epoch`: use the current epoch.
   * missing `app_id`: do not apply application-based filtering of keys.